muhammadsyauqijazuli/react-portofolio/README.md

 - Pre-loader: Features a loading animation for a smoother initial page load.

 ## 🛠️ Tech Stack
-Core: React, Vite
+- Core: React, Vite

-Styling: Tailwind CSS
+- Styling: Tailwin CSS

-Animations: Animate.css, AOS (Animate On Scroll)
+- Animations: Animate.css, AOS (Animate On Scroll)

-Icons: Remixicon
+- Icons: Remixicon

-Linting: ESLint
+- Linting: ESLint

 ## 🚀 Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Make sure you have Node.js and npm installed on your system.

-Node.js (v18.x or higher is recommended)
+- `Node.js` (v18.x or higher is recommended)

-npm (comes with Node.js)
+- npm (comes with Node.js)

 ### Installation
 1. Clone the repository: